-The (PCC) draws almost one million visitors a year, making it the number one paid attraction in Hawaii.
-PCC is a 42 acre tropical paradise that immerses visitors in seven different Pacific cultures: Samoa, Aotearoa (New Zealand,) the Marquesas, Fiji, Hawaii, Tahiti, and Tonga.
+The Polynesian Cultural Center (PCC) draws almost one million visitors a year, making it the number one paid attraction in Hawaii.
+PCC is a 42-acre tropical paradise that immerses visitors in seven different Pacific cultures: Samoa, Aotearoa (New Zealand,) the Marquesas, Fiji, Hawaii, Tahiti, and Tonga.
 The center offers cultural demonstrations, educational exhibits, games and Polynesian activities, a cinematic journey through Hawaii, an excursion tour around Oahu, Polynesian dining, and numerous cultural performances.

-is the historic site of the December 7, 1941 Japanese attack on U.S. Naval ships and personnel, which led to U.S. entry into WWII.
+Pearl Harbor is the historic site of December 7, 1941, Japanese attack on U.S. Naval ships and personnel, which led to U.S. entry into WWII.
 Visitors to Pearl Harbor can take a self-guided audio tour in which they’ll receive a thorough historical narration of that fateful day in American History.
-They can also walk through several museums (USS Bowfin Submarine Museum & Park, the Pacific Aviation Museum, the Battleship Missouri Memorial), visit memorials to the service men who perished in the attack, and tour some of the vessels that were sunk.
+They can also walk through several museums (USS Bowfin Submarine Museum & Park, the Pacific Aviation Museum, the Battleship Missouri Memorial), visit memorials to the servicemen who perished in the attack and tour some of the vessels that were sunk.
 As many survivors of the attack are still living today, visitors can often meet and speak firsthand to Pearl Harbor witnesses who are visiting the site.

 Also known as “spouting waters,” this famed hotspot was initially established as a hangout for the upper-crust royals of Hawaii.
 Today, the south shore of Honolulu offers high-end dining and shopping, world-class hotels, and pristine white-sand beaches.
 It is also a terrific place to take surf lessons.
 After the sun sets, visitors can enjoy easy access to a vibrant nightlife scene, including many live music venues.